crodier/software-blog/_posts/2023-09-22-message-formats.md

 Aeron is used in High Frequency Trading (HFT) and other highly speed sensitive environments.
 The cost of programming in Aeron to Protobufs is about 2-3x as expensive from an engineering cost perspective.
-It is appropriate only if your business success depends on it.
+Aeron is appropriate only if your business success depends on it.
 It may also be appropriate for connecting systems where tens of millions may be saved in CPU vs. the engineering cost of five million